The Last Little Life EP

-The Last Little Life EP is the first EP by American rock band The Rentals and is a collection of new material from the band in more than 8 years.
-Recorded by drummer Dan Joeright out of his Hollywood studio (dubbed - Outer Space Studio), The Last Little Life EP was released on August 14, 2007.
-In addition to three brand new tracks, the EP also includes a new reworking of "Sweetness and Tenderness" originally from the group's 1995 debut Return of the Rentals.
-Their third full-length album was to follow after the EP's release, But it was replaced by the multimedia project Songs About Time in 2009.
+The Last Little Life EP is the first EP by the American rock band the Rentals and was the first collection of new material from the band in more than eight years.
+Recorded by drummer Dan Joeright in his Hollywood studio (dubbed Outer Space Studio), The Last Little Life was released on August 14, 2007.
+In addition to three brand new tracks, the EP also includes a new reworking of "Sweetness and Tenderness", originally from the group's 1995 debut Return of the Rentals.
+Their third full-length album was to follow after the EP's release, but it was replaced by the multimedia project Songs About Time in 2009.
 A third album, named Lost in Alphaville, was eventually released in 2014 to positive reviews.